Chapter #15

 Marsh Rife Machine front

-In the next photos, shown below, labeled #1 is looking at the inside front of the instrument.
-Photo #2, is looking at the back of the instrument.
-Photo #1 shows the solid state audio oscillator.
-To the left of the audio oscillator is the 5 minute timer.
-Photo #3 shows the underside of the chassis where you can see the RF tank coil that was fixed at 4.122 MHz.
+In the next four photos, shown below, give you an understanding of the various components.
+The first photo labeled #1 is looking at the inside front of the instrument and shows the audio oscillator.
+To the left of the audio oscillator is the five-minute timer.
+Photo #2 is looking at the back of the instrument and shows the three vacuum tubes.
 The three photos of vacuum tubes labeled #4, #5 and #6 show a clear view of the 811a, 6L6GC and 6GK6 vacuum tubes and their placement into the chassis.
+Photo #3 is one of John Marsh's original 1970 photos which shows the underside of the chassis where you can see the RF tank coil that was fixed at 4.150 MHz (4,150,000 Hertz).

 Marsh Rife Machine inside chassis

-The next photo, below on the left, shows a side view of the audio oscillator.
-The photo, below on the right shows a side view of the 811a tube.
-You can also see the RF choke right in front of the 811a tube.
+The next photo below shows a side view of the 811a tube.
+You can also see the RF choke right in front of the 811a tube with a small coil on top of it.
+This coil helped eliminate any parasitic oscillations.

 Marsh Rife Machine inside chassis